LokeshNahar/Query-Engine-Vector/ReadME.md

 Qdrant is now accessible:
 API: localhost:6333

-to Preprocess, Generate, and Upload the vector embeddings to the qdrant Database simply by running the following command (confirm Data Path in config.py file):
+3. To Preprocess, Generate, and Upload the vector embeddings to the qdrant Database simply by running the following command (confirm Data Path in config.py file):
 ```
 #to generate the embeddings and then upload (make sure your system has torch.cuda)
 python3 generate_upload.py --generate_embeddings
 ```
+Note: The Embeddings are being generated using "all-MiniLM-L6-v2" model, however, if your machine's GPU resources permits, you may also use "bert-base-uncased" model to generate the embeddings and store them in the .npy file.
 ```
-#if the embeddings are already saved in npy file,
+#if the embeddings are already saved (bb_chaabi_vectors.npy) in a npy file,
 python3 generate_upload.py
 ```

-In order to start the Fast API service, run the service.py file using the below command in a seperate terminal:
+4. In order to start the Fast API service, run the service.py file using the below command in a separate terminal:
 ```
 uvicorn service:app --reload
 ```

-Finally start the frontend web app ; run the following command:
+5. Finally, start the frontend web app; run the following command:
 ```
 streamlit run frontend.py
 ```
 Simply type in the query in the text box and press the search button.

 Here are some other Search results: